What's happening at ski resorts in the Southern Hemisphere right now? The latest coronavirus news - Australia

 Current situation in Australia

-As of August 25th, it is mid-winter in Australia and New Zealand in the Southern Hemisphere, marking the peak season for snow businesses.
-Normally, this is a time when many tourists from the Northern Hemisphere flock to the country, and ski resorts are bustling.
-However, due to the COVID-19 pandemic,
+As of August 25th, Australia and New Zealand in the Southern Hemisphere are in the middle of winter, which is the peak season for the snow business.
+Normally, many tourists from the Northern Hemisphere would visit, and ski resorts would be very busy.
+However, due to the coronavirus,

-In Victoria, home to Australia's second-largest city, Melbourne, infections are rapidly spreading, and the state has finally announced Stage 4, imposing the most stringent restrictions on activities, including a lockdown in urban areas.
+In Victoria, where Melbourne, Australia's second-largest city, is located, infections are spreading rapidly, and Stage 4 has finally been announced, imposing the most stringent restrictions on movement, including a lockdown of urban areas.
 These restrictions

-These restrictions apply to urban areas, and suburban areas with ski resorts moved from Stage 2 to Stage 3 restrictions on August 6th.
-Australia is home to around 10 ski resorts, but one of the most famous and popular is Mt.
-Buller, located three hours from Melbourne in Victoria, where the virus outbreak is currently surging.
+curfew of 8 pm.
+These restrictions will continue for at least six weeks, until September 13th, and could be extended for up to six months if the situation continues.
+These restrictions apply to urban areas, while suburban areas with ski resorts have moved from Stage 2 to Stage 3 restrictions since August 6th.
+Australia has about 10 ski resorts, but one of the most famous and popular is Mt.
+Buller, located just three hours from Melbourne in Victoria, where infections are rapidly increasing.

 Mt.
 Buller and Village, a luxurious resort with beautiful 360° panoramic views